 #1 Choose a Name for Your Business

-Assuming you have already decided what you will be selling, the first thing you need to do is come up with a name for your business.
+Assuming you’ve already decided what products to sell, the next thing to do is come up with a name for your business.
 Be creative!
 You want something catchy that customers will remember.
+Need help?
+Give these ecommerce domain name generators a try.

 Once you’ve narrowed your choices down, you will want to make sure no one else is using the names on your list by doing a corporate name search online.
 When you’ve found your perfect name, be sure to register it with your county clerk or state agency (depending on where you live).